Gabriella Papadakis: 2020–21 season

-With the pandemic affecting international travel, the ISU opted to assign the Grand Prix based primarily on geographic location, but Papadakis/Cizeron were nonetheless assigned to the 2020 Internationaux de France, necessitating traveling from Canada to France.
-However, the Internationaux was ultimately cancelled due to the pandemic as well.
-Both skaters contracted COVID-19 in July 2020, after contact with a third individual, resulting in them being away from the ice for three weeks.
+With the pandemic affecting international travel, the ISU opted to assign the Grand Prix based primarily on geographic location.
+Papadakis/Cizeron were nonetheless assigned to the 2020 Internationaux de France, and had to travel from Canada to France.
+The Internationaux was ultimately cancelled due to the pandemic.
+Both skaters contracted COVID-19 in July 2020, after contact with a third person, resulting in their being away from the ice for three weeks.

-On 11 November 2020, L'Équipe reported that Papadakis/Cizeron would skip both the French and European championships for that season to focus on the World Championships in Stockholm, citing the difficulty of traveling back and forth between countries frequently.
+On 11 November 2020, L'Équipe reported that Papadakis/Cizeron would skip both the French and European championships for that season to focus on the World Championships in Stockholm.
+They noted the difficulty of frequently traveling back and forth between countries.

 On 20 January 2021, Papadakis/Cizeron announced that they would withdraw from the World Championships and would instead be focusing on the 2021/2022 season and the 2022 Olympics.
-Cizeron stated their reason: "We have never known such a long time without skating.
+Cizeron said: "We have never known such a long time without skating.
 The series of cancellations provoked a climate of uncertainty and doubt that is difficult for all top-level athletes to manage."